 Alternatively, you can swipe down on the status bar, tap the VPN status icon, and it should open the App screen and you can then tap on Disconnect.

-The app background will switch back to black if the VPN is disconnected.
+The app status circle icon will switch back to red if the VPN is disconnected.

-The left hand side of the screen shows your Account Details and will contain information such as your VPN username and your account status.
+Tap on the menu button on the top left hand side of the screen to view your Account Details.
+This screen will also contain additional information such as your VPN username and your account status.

 If you have general queries or service issues in relation to the VPN app, you can click on the FAQ (frequently asked questions) option or contact us directly within the app using the Contact Us option.

-If you wish to logout from the app, simply click on Logout and this kick you back to the login screen so if you wish to use the app, you will need to enter the details again.
+If you wish to logout from the app, simply click on Logout.
+You’ll need to enter your login details again to use the app the next time.

 Please note that by default you will be connecting to our servers via the UDP protocol on port 1194.